The Properties and Uses of Silicon Metal

 About 8 million metric tonnes of ferrosilicon is produced each year globally, with China accounting for about 70 percent of this total.
 Large producers include Erdos Metallurgy Group, Ningxia Rongsheng Ferroalloy, Group OM Materials, and Elkem.

 An additional 2.6 million metric tonnes of metallurgical silicon - or about 20 percent of total refined silicon metal - is produced annually.
 China, again, accounts for about 80 percent of this output.
 A surprise to many is that solar and electronic grades of silicon account for just a small amount (less than two percent) of all refined silicon production.
 To upgrade to solar-grade silicon metal (polysilicon), the purity must increase to upwards of 99.9999% (6N) pure silicon.
-This is done via one of three methods, the most common being the Siemens process.
+It is done via one of three methods, the most common being the Siemens process.

 The Siemens Process involves chemical vapor deposition of a volatile gas known as trichlorosilane.
 At 1150°C (2102°F) trichlorosilane is blown over a high purity silicon seed mounted at the end of a rod.
 As it passes over, high purity silicon from the gas is deposited onto the seed.

 Fluid bed reactor (FBR) and upgraded metallurgical grade (UMG) silicon technology are also used to enhance the metal to polysilicon suitable for the photovoltaic industry.
-230,000 metric tonnes of polysilicon were produced in 2013.
+Two hundred thirty thousand metric tonnes of polysilicon were produced in 2013.
 Leading producers include GCL Poly, Wacker-Chemie, and OCI.